isso84/ABRTTDMS-modeling-and-verification/README.md

 ## 9. ABRTTDMS MSDs-generated pi-calculus code

 Using our developed tool, we can immediatley generate the pi-calculus code corresponding to the diagrams.
-The code is partially shown and explained in this document: [pdf](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/paper_ACM_approch_only_Generated_picalculus.pdf).
+The code is mainly shown and explained in this document: [pdf](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/paper_ACM_approch_only_Generated_picalculus.pdf).
+The syntax of the code in the document is abstract, the tool generated automatically the concrete sysntax which is accepted by analysis tools.
+It is given given in this file :

 ## 10. ABRTTDMS verification in CADP

+Using our developed tool, we can immediatley generate the pi-calculus code corresponding to the diagrams.
+The  is mainly shown and explained in this document: [pdf](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/paper_ACM_approch_only_Generated_picalculus.pdf).